yoooooola/GraphPartitioning-GA/README.md

 > ## c.
 Design decision explaining why you select
 >> ### Parameters such as the size of an initial population.
 > ```
-> - Initial population: 100
+> - Initial Population: 100
 > - Number of nodes:
 > - Number of edges:
+> - Mutation Rate: 0.05
+> - Number of fitness evaluations: 100
+> - Crossover Rate:
-> - Probability of mutation: 0.05
+> - Number of random individuals in selection (k)
 > ```
 >> ### Stopping criteria.
 > ```
+> Fixed number of fitness evaluations.
-> If there is no improvement within 20 times, the program will be stopped.
+> In this program, the number will be fixed as 100.
 > ```
 >> ### Fitness function.
 > ```